 Billionaire Ed Bass's graceful daughter is in high school, she told me.
 When I posed, "It must be an interesting life," she replied, "Yes, it is sometimes," as she gazed across the room, clearly contemplating the meaning of the Bass name and all it entails.

-The high point of the evening was when the producer of The God Father told the audience of probably 400 how he convinced three mafia bosses to come to his office and read the script for the movie, as they had reservations of Italians being negatively portrayed.
+the audience of probably 400 how he convinced three mafia bosses to come to his office and read the script for the movie, as they had reservations of Italians being negatively portrayed.
 When they arrive to the office, they didn't get past the first page with their limited attention span for reading a 150 page script and gave him the green light on just liking him.
 He had stood down three mafia figures by simply threatening to make them read.

 The most friendly of the bunch was the cigar-toating, Kinky Friedman, who assured me that his plans include a serious run for the Texas governorship in the near future; although, I'm not sure how a man on record with so many comedic twists and limited economic credentials will become a serious political candidate.
 After all, everyone knows from Governor Perry that even a 2.5 GPA in Agriculture gets you laughed off the stage these days.